bnomei/kirby3-plopfile/README.md

 ### kirby roots

-If you renamed a root the generator will not find it unless you set them in your .env file.
+If you renamed a root the generator will not find it unless you set it in your .env file.

 ```
 # PLOP_ROOT_[uppercase version of original root name]